 Escape of water

 If the water is left on then the escape of water can be a considerable risk to the property.
-Especially during colder moths when the chance of a leak/burst pipe increases, the escape of water can lead to serious damage to the building structure and any contents left within.
+Especially during colder months when the chance of a leak/burst pipe increases, the escape of water can lead to serious damage to the building structure and any contents left within.
 Considering there is limited access to the property, a leak could go undetected for a log period of time before being identified.
 Either shut off the water via the main stopcock or potentially look at fitting leak control valves that can detect a drop in pressure and automatically shut off the flow as a precaution.

 Due to escape of water forming a significant percentage of home insurance claims, there are products available on the market to try and prevent and mitigate any leak damage.
 There are providers who offer leak detection devices, including an ability to automatically shut off the water supply instantly.
 More information on such devices can be found here.